Skip to main content

 We have heard from many women who are unable to afford the cost of private treatment and haven’t been able to get the right treatment on the NHS.

-The Frederick Andrew Trust offers grants to women to access a course of manual therapy.
+The Frederick Andrew Trust offers grants to women to see a physiotherapist.
 It is worth contacting them to see if they are able to help you cover the cost of your treatment.

 Keep up to date with our progress and news